Liberty not afraid to call themselves New York's best team

 “Everybody let him have it,” Kolb said.
 “That was cool.
 That was something where you are seeing change.”

-Liberty coach Sandy Brondello believes that most of the noise being made is from those who have never bothered to watch a WNBA game.
+Liberty coach Sandy Brondello believes that most of the noise being made is from those who have never watched a WNBA game.

 Of course, the best way to grow the game would be if the postseason culminated in a clash of the league's two superteams, the Liberty and the Las Vegas Aces.
 The Aces finished the year with two more wins than the Liberty.
 While the teams split their four regular-season meetings, the Liberty won a fifth game — the final of the new Commissioner's Cup — and has been the hotter team down the stretch.